jolson615/tech-exchange-2021/tdd-python-projects.md

 Each group's project must demonstrate each of the following:
 * A functional program that could be used to help a business organize information or serve clients
-* Unit tests that verify accuracy, type errors, and value errors, for at least 6 different functions, classes, or methods
+* Unit tests that verify accuracy, type errors, and value errors, for at least 3 different functions or classes
 * Code that satisfies each unit test, written by a different team member
 * Proper separation of concerns
 * You must make something you're proud of!